gpantaz/gpantaz.github.io/content/publication/shaking_up/index.md

 ---
-title: 'CROPE: Evaluating In-Context Adaptation of Vision and Language Models to Culture-Specific Concepts'
+title: 'Shaking Up VLMs: Comparing Transformers and Structured State Space Models for Vision & Language Modeling'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
   - Malvina Nikandrou
-  - admin
-  - Nikolas Vitsakis
-  - Ioannis Konstas
   - Alessandro Suglia
+  - Oliver Lemon
+  - Arash Eshghi

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

-date: '2025-07-01T00:00:00Z'
+date: '2024-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2025-01-01T00:00:00Z'
+publishDate: '2024-01-01T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).